 For me these Chocolate chip cookies are best served with a glass of fresh whole milk from a local dairy farm.

 For the best results when baking cookies be sure to use fresh ingredients such as fresh eggs, flour, baking soda and baking powder.

 Do not add too much flour to your cookies, just enough to pass the sticky test helps the cookies to have those soft chewy results we all love!

 Cream the butter and sugars well and beat the eggs before adding.
 This helps to prevent dry cookies.

 My mother taught me a cool little trick for testing a cookie for doneness during the baking process: Lightly touch the center of the top of the cookie, if the cookie collapses away from your finger then the cookie needs a few more minutes.
 But, if the cookie holds its shape then it is fully baked in the center. *Note Use caution with this method as the cookies may be hot.

-Let me know in the comments below how the cookies turned out for you!
+Feel free to Pin for later and Let me know in the comments below how the cookies turned out for you!

 […] Crockpot Casserole or Baked Chicken Chimichangas.
 Don’t forget to add Dessert!
 Try Amish Chocolate Chip Cookies or S’mores Cheesecake […]

 […] sauce with homemade applesauce or cheddar bacon green beans.
 Try serving Chunky M&M cookies or Amish chocolate chip cookies for […]